WebAssembly/spec/proposals/tail-call/Overview.md

 ## Open Questions

+* Differentiate tail-callable functions by type?

 * What about tail calls to host functions?
-  - treat as tail-calling a wrapper, or trap? (probably former)
+  - treat as tail-calling a wrapper, use type distinction, or trap?
-  - note: cannot distinguish statically, e.g. with indirect calls
+  - note: cannot distinguish statically without type system support, e.g. with indirect calls

 * Which instruction scheme should be picked?